aabhiyann/talkifydocs/src/app/(auth)/README.md

-This route group is reserved for future auth-related pages (Clerk/Kinde).
+This route group is reserved for auth-related pages (Clerk).

 Examples (to be implemented in v2):
 - sign-in